CarrotEnjoyer17/custom_auth_django_api/README.md

 delete_all
 ```

-Обычные permissions, например `read`, `update`, `delete`, используются для доступа к своим объектам.
+Regular permissions, such as `read`, `update`, and `delete`, are used to access the user's own objects.

-Permissions с суффиксом `_all`, например `read_all`, `update_all`, `delete_all`, дают доступ ко всем объектам ресурса.
+Permissions with the `_all` suffix, such as `read_all`, `update_all`, and `delete_all`, grant access to all objects of the resource.

-В mock business API принадлежность объекта определяется по полю:
+In the mock business API, object ownership is determined by the field:

 ```text
 owner_id
 ```

-## 401 и 403
+## 401 and 403

-В проекте разделена логика ошибок авторизации:
+The project separates authorization error logic:

 ### 401 Unauthorized

-Возвращается, если пользователь не определен:
+Returned when the user is not identified:

-* нет токена;
+* no token;
-* токен невалидный;
+* invalid token;
-* сессия неактивна;
+* inactive session;
-* пользователь неактивен.
+* inactive user.

 ### 403 Forbidden

-Возвращается, если пользователь определен, но у него нет нужного права.
+Returned when the user is identified but does not have the required permission.

-Например:
+For example:

-* пользователь залогинен;
+* the user is logged in;
-* но у его роли нет `create_permission` для `products`.
+* but the user's role does not have `create_permission` for `products`.

 ## Mock Business API

-Бизнес-объекты не хранятся в базе данных. Они представлены mock-списками в коде.
+Business objects are not stored in the database.
+They are represented by mock lists in the code.

-Реализованы endpoints:
+Implemented endpoints:

 ```http
 GET  /api/products/